MoveGB/personal-development/frameworks/engineering/qualityanalyst.md

         criteria:
           - "Analyses features, understands impact of change can analyse what areas will be affected by a change"
           - "Independently creates test scenarios for business features with high customer visibility and medium business risk"
           - "Writes detailed bug reports according to best practice.
-Communicates clearly to the engineers with little need for clarification"
+Communicates clearly to the guild members with little need for clarification"
           - "Independently uses tool assisted testing techniques to assist in determining a bug’s root cause"
           - "Drives releases from a test perspective.
 Understands the need for quality and weighs up bug impact vs feature impact to assist release decisions"
           - "Participates in squad rituals"